ONE

 Now I wanted to kill him.

-seen.
+Templars I’d seen.
 Was it six?
 Seven?
-I couldn’t tell one from the other in the darkness.
+I couldn’t tell one from the other in the

-Their spirits blurred together so much that I couldn’t even count them.
-How
+darkness.
+Their spirits blurred together so much that I couldn’t even count

-Of the thing I shouldn’t be able to see.
+something I shouldn’t have been able to see.

-explanations demanded about how I’d known, no unbelievable lies told.
+would be no explanations demanded about how I’d known, no unbelievable lies

 No immediate execution.

-turned too quickly, and the hallway quirked sideways then righted itself as I
+behind me.
+I turned too quickly, and the hallway quirked sideways then righted

-the path I’d taken.
-Their leader’s flashlight snapped toward me.
+approached along the path I’d taken.
+Their leader’s flashlight snapped toward

-foamy ringing in my ears, but I recognized Hanley’s voice.
+barely penetrated the foamy ringing in my ears, but I recognized Hanley’s

 I swallowed.
 “Gone.”